Shake Milton saves Sixers as Philly evens series with Hawks

 Much like in Game 1, the 76ers reserves could not keep the game competitive.
 All five bench players used in the first half were minus in plus-minus (George Hill and Furkan Korkmaz were both at -11) and Atlanta came roaring back.
 Huerter and Gallinari hit consecutive 3s that helped the Hawks pull within 57-55 at halftime.

-Young hit a pair of free throws in the third for Atlanta’s first lead, 80-79.

-Awful in the first round (3.4 points per game) against Washington, Milton buried a quick 3 to make it 82-80.
-Then came the 3 that rocked the arena and sent the Sixers on their way to Atlanta with new life following the Game 1 disaster.

 Young, the breakout performer of the postseason, was held to 11 points in the half after scoring 25 in the first half of Game 1.
 The difference was defense.
-Simmons, an NBA defensive player of the year finalist, got the assignment in this one after Danny Green was overmatched in the opener.
+Ben Simmons, an NBA defensive player of the year finalist, got the assignment in this one after Danny Green was overmatched in the opener.
 The Sixers were ready for Young: On one first-quarter possession, Young drove the lane and ran into Embiid.
 Young retreated beyond the 3-point line but was chased down and pressed by Embiid.
 Trapped along the sideline, Young threw a wild pass that was picked off by Green.

 Late in the quarter, Young took one of his usual long, long distance 3s from closer to the 76ers logo than the 3-point line, but the 6-foot-10 Simmons used his outstretched right arm and deflected the 6-1 Young’s shot straight into the air.
 Simmons snagged the ball.